652 Chesnaught

 Summary

 Chesnaught is a Grass & Fighting Pokémon which evolves from Quilladin.
 It is vulnerable to Flying, Poison, Fire, Psychic, Ice and Fairy moves.
-Chesnaught's strongest moveset is Vine Whip & Solar Beam and it has a Max CP of 2,954.
+Chesnaught's strongest moveset is Vine Whip & Frenzy Plant and it has a Max CP of 2,954.

 About